NationsBank: Bank of America merger

 In 1998, it acquired BankAmerica Corporation of San Francisco in what was the largest bank merger in American history at the time.
-Although NationsBank was the nominal survivor, the merged bank took the better-known Bank of America name, and operates under Bank of America's charter.
+Although NationsBank was the nominal survivor, the merged bank took the better-known Bank of America name starting in July 1999, and operates under Bank of America's charter.
 However, to this day it is headquartered in Charlotte at what is now Bank of America Corporate Center, and retains NCNB/NationsBank's pre-1998 stock price history.
-With this merger, all of NationsBank's holdings, including some of the tallest buildings in the nation (like Bank of America Plaza in Atlanta and the Bank of America Corporate Center) took Bank of America's name.
-McColl became chairman and CEO of the merged company with B of A's David Coulter as president, but Coulter was quickly forced out in favor of Nationsbank man Ken Lewis.
+With this merger, all of NationsBank's holdings, including some of the tallest buildings in the nation (including Bank of America Plaza in Atlanta and the Bank of America Corporate Center) took Bank of America's name.
+McColl became chairman and CEO of the merged company with Bank of America's David Coulter as president, but Coulter was quickly forced out in favor of NationsBank executive Ken Lewis.
 In 2001, McColl handed his remaining posts to Lewis, who began his career at NCNB in 1969.
 Lewis stepped down in 2009 and was replaced by Brian Moynihan—marking the first time that the bank had not been led by someone with roots in NCNB/NationsBank.

 BankAmerica's broker-dealer, BancAmerica Robertson Stephens, was integrated into NationsBanc Montgomery Securities, and the combined subsidiary was renamed Banc of America Securities, headquartered in Charlotte.